 Help page

-randmice is a tool that optimizes animal randomization for in vivo experiments.
+Randmice is an online tool that reduces group heterogeneity for in vivo experiments.

 It allows you to distribute animals into groups in an optimal way, minimizing heterogeneity between groups.
-It can work with one or several covariates to homogenize.
+It can work with one or multiple covariates to optimize.

 Also, it provides:

-• The possibility to reduce the number of animals per experiment with the same homogeneity;
+• The possibility to use less animals per experiment with the same heterogeneity;

-• Standardize randomization to reduce variability between experiments;
+• A tool to standardize randomization between experiments;

 • Comply with ethical regulations (European directive n°2010/63/EU);

-• Have nice and exhaustive reports for our archive;
+• Have an exhaustive report for our archive;

-• One place to find all your randomization.
+• One place to archive all your randomizations to keep an history.

-randmice uses algorithms to distribute animals, calculates heterogeneity, and iterates until an optimal distribution is found.
+Randmice uses bruteforce algorithms to distribute animals, calculates the heterogeneity, and iterates until an optimal distribution is found.

-1. Upload your data: Import your experimental data (animal ID, variables, etc.), choose the number of groups and the algorithm power.
+1. Enter your data: Fill in or import your experimental data (animal ID, variables, etc.), choose the number of groups and the algorithm power.

-2. Randomization: Run the randomization with randmice.
+2. Balancing: Run the optimization with randmice.
 The calculation takes from 1 to 10 minutes depending on the number of animals and iterations.

-3. Results: Results are sent by email or available on your dashboard if you have an account.
+3. Results: Results are sent in a report by email.
+The report is also available in your dashboard if you have an account.

-• Reduce heterogeneity between groups compared to manual randomization.
+• Reduce heterogeneity between groups compared to randomization.

 For example, in an experiment where each mouse has two tumors of different sizes, randmice reduces heterogeneity by 97% compared to manual randomization.

-• Standardizethe randomization proccess so you have reproductibility from one experiment to another
+• Standardizethe group assignment proccess so you have reproductibility from one experiment to another

 Yes, randmice allows you to reduce the number of animals per group while maintaining low heterogeneity.